 🥮 Mooncakes:

-If we're talking about traditional Chinese cuisine, it's actually imperative to mention a dessert that has its own festival (and it's own emoji 🥮), recognized by UNESCO for its cultural importance.
+If we're talking about traditional Chinese cuisine, it's absolutely imperative that we mention a dessert so famous, that it has its own festival, it's own emoji 🥮

 Celebrated every year for centuries in the center of China, the Moon Festival, also called the Mooncake Festival, is held in autumn at night, when the moon is at its brightest.
 Initially, the communities bonded together to give thanks for the harvests.